himza25/alx-system_engineering-devops/0x00-shell_basics/README.md

 6-firstdirectory: This script creates a directory named my_first_directory in the /tmp/ directory.

 7-movethatfile: This script moves the file betty from /tmp/ to /tmp/my_first_directory.

+8-firstdelete: This script deletes the file betty from /tmp/my_first_directory.

+9-firstdirdeletion: This script deletes the directory my_first_directory from /tmp.

+10-back: This script changes the working directory to the previous one.

+11-lists: This script lists all files in the current directory and the parent of the working directory and the /boot directory, in long format.

+12-file_type: This script prints the type of the file named iamafile in the /tmp directory.

+13-symbolic_link: This script creates a symbolic link to /bin/ls, named __ls__, in the current working directory.